 Save the children.
 Save the world.
 Start with one child.
 That child.
 The invisible one.
 Or the loud one.
 The awkward one.
 The one whose smirk and sneer builds walls.
 The one whose smile bends like a question at your Good Morning.
 That one.
 And then that one.
 Give them a book.
 Give them a …

-The boy saw the man snap the wishbone to destroy the universe, but because he was little no one heeded his cries. *****
+The boy saw the man who broke the wishbone and destroyed the universe, but because he was little no one asked the boy anything.